July 19, 20215 minute read

 Pipeline Failure Sensors

 Unexpected failures are a near-universal experience for anyone who works with pipelines.
 In practice, even well-tested pipelines fail for a wide variety of reasons.
 Data arrives in unexpected formats, API calls go unanswered, spot instances vanish, bugs suddenly surface, and so on.
-Especially for workflows that run in production, it can be critical to perform automated actions (send alerts, page on-call engineers, update status pages, etc.) when a pipeline does not successfully complete.
+Especially for pipelines that run in production, it can be critical to perform automated actions (send alerts, page on-call engineers, update status pages, etc.) when a pipeline does not successfully complete.

 While some types of errors can be caught within a pipeline and handled therein, sometimes this is inconvenient, tedious, or flat-out impossible.
 For example, if the process that your pipeline is running in fails to initialize or unexpectedly terminates, then that pipeline definitely can’t alert you anymore!